Students’ Unions

 Over the months you will be making progress on campus and within your Students’ Union – setting up, embedding and delivering campaigns and initiatives.
 There are a number of ways you can receive support over this period:

-- Mid-project calls – Early in 2025 we will offer calls for all participating SUs to check-in with your progress, offer support and to gather your feedback.
+• Mid-project calls – In January we will offer calls for all participating SUs to check-in with your progress, offer support and to gather your feedback.

 October – November: Annual sustainability survey